xyproto/algernon/README.md

 // Convert Markdown to HTML
 markdown(string) -> string

-// Query a PostgreSQL database with a query and a [connection string](https://www.calhoun.io/connecting-to-a-postgresql-database-with-gos-database-sql-package/).
-PQ([string], [string]) -> table

 // Return the directory where the REPL or script is running.
 If a filename (optional) is given, then the path to where the script is running, joined with a path separator and the given filename, is returned. scriptdir([string]) -> string